 - Travelex ATMs offering multiple currencies are located throughout the airport.

 - Traveller's cheques can be cashed at the Travelex outlet located at Terminal 1 after Customs and at other bank branches at the airport.

 - Australian currency can be withdrawn from ATMs at Macquarie Centre located across from the University on Herring Road.

 You'll need your passport as a form of identification.
 Note that some foreign banks may have a cash withdrawal limit or charge a withdrawal fee for transactions made from an overseas bank account.

 - If your luggage is lost during your flight, contact your airline directly.
 For luggage lost at the airport, contact Sydney Airport Lost Property.

 - Contact your family to let them know you've arrived safely:

-- International calling cards can be purchased from some Australian newsagencies (shops that sell newspapers), Australia Post (post office), supermarkets and on campus at MacShop (located within the Campus Hub, Building C10A).
+- International calling cards can be purchased from some Australian newsagencies (shops that sell newspapers), Australia Post (post office), and supermarkets

 - To call outside of Australia, dial 0011 followed by the country code, the area code, and then the number.